 Winter Driving in Snow Clad Abruzzo

-Thankfully the Comunes in Abruzzo are wonderfully efficient in dealing with clearing the roads of snow and making sure black ice is kept to a minimum.
-Driving from a-b is quite effortless, without worries of mishap or being stuck for a night high up on the mountain roadside.
+Thankfully the local councils in Abruzzo are wonderfully efficient in dealing with clearing the roads of snow and making sure black ice is kept to a minimum.
+Driving from A to B is quite effortless, without worries of mishaps or being stuck for a night high up on the mountain roadside.
 Snow ploughs, gritters, tractors you name it you’ll see them all out in force ensuring that the roads apart from the highest mountain passes such as Castelli-Castel Monte are usable.
-Even on national holidays, for example when it had been snowing from dusk on Christmas Day dusk through to the morning of St Stephen’s Day (Boxing Day) our sleepy little village’s road is perfectly clean by the time we emerge after breakfast.
+Even on national holidays, for example, when it had been snowing from dusk on Christmas Day dusk through to the morning of St Stephen’s Day (Boxing Day) our sleepy little village’s road is perfectly clean by the time we emerge after breakfast.

 5 Tips for Driving in Snowy Weather in Abruzzo

-1. If you are driving on an autostrada, the A24, A25 or A14 in Abruzzo it is compulsory that your car is fitted with snow tyres between 15th November – 15th April.
+1. If you are driving on an autostrada, the A24, A25 or A14 in Abruzzo it is compulsory that your car is fitted with winter tyres or that you carry snow chains between 15th November – 15th April.
 Fines start at € 84 and go up to € 335.
+Tyres can be fitted up to one month before and must be taken off by May 15th otherwise you can be fined!
+Do check your tyres speed limits, speeding on winter tyres can incur fines of between 430-1731 euros!

-2. If you are ski-ing always take chains, or ask for snow tyres from your car rental company.
-No matter how efficient the Abruzzese snow ploughs are there is always going to be one place that hasn’t yet been cleared and you don’t want to lose traction on a dark night and having to push your car up a 10% gradient in a driving blizzard.
+2. If you are renting a car and are ski-ing, double-check there are chains in the boot, or ask for snow tyres from your car rental company.
+No matter how efficient the Abruzzesi snow ploughs are, there is always going to be one place that hasn’t yet been cleared and you don’t want to lose traction one night and have to push your car up a 10% gradient in a driving blizzard.

 4. If you do skid – steer into it, don’t manically steer the other way or try to brake, it’s all about slow control.

-5. You do never know, so always keep a full tank of petrol, a choccy bar and some warm clothes, and the telephone number of your breakdown company on hand to be on the safe side.
+5. You do never know, so always keep a full tank of petrol, a choccy bar, some warm clothes, and the telephone number of your breakdown company on hand to be on the safe side.

 Roddy Newlands